 “The goal is to get patients to how they felt before they were impacted by PsA,” Dr. Kavanaugh says.

-Advances in the understanding of PsA have enabled the development of many new targeted treatments that aim to improve the signs and symptoms of disease, as well as minimizing joint damage and optimizing quality of life.
+Advances in the understanding of PsA have enabled the development of many new targeted treatments that aim to improve the signs and symptoms of disease, as well as minimize joint damage and optimize quality of life.